The Iron Giant: Animation

-The financial failure of Warner's previous animated effort, Quest for Camelot, which made the studio reconsider animated films, helped shape The Iron Giants production considerably.
-"Three-quarters" of the animation team on that film helped craft The Iron Giant.
-By the time it entered production, Warner Bros. informed the staff that there would be a smaller budget as well as time-frame to get the film completed.
-Although the production was watched closely, Bird commented "They did leave us alone if we kept it in control and showed them we were producing the film responsibly and getting it done on time and doing stuff that was good."
-Bird regarded the trade-off as having "one-third of the money of a Disney or DreamWorks film, and half of the production schedule" but the payoff as having more creative freedom, describing the film as "fully-made by the animation team; I don't think any other studio can say that to the level that we can."
+The financial failure of Warner Bros.' previous animated film, Quest for Camelot, significantly influenced the production of The Iron Giant.
+By the time the film entered production, Warner Bros. informed the staff that there would be a smaller budget and time-frame to get the film completed.
+Although the production was watched closely, Bird commented, "They did leave us alone if we kept it in control and showed them we were producing the film responsibly and getting it done on time".
+Bird said his team had "one-third of the money of a Disney or DreamWorks film, and half of the production schedule" but the payoff as having more creative freedom, describing the film as "fully-made by the animation team; I don't think any other studio can say that to the level that we can."
 A small part of the team took a weeklong research trip to Maine, where they photographed and videotaped five small cities.
 They hoped to accurately reflect its culture down to the minutiae; "we shot store fronts, barns, forests, homes, home interiors, diners, every detail we could, including the bark on trees", said production designer Mark Whiting.

 Bird stuck to elaborate scene planning, such as detailed animatics, to make sure there were no budgetary concerns.
 The team initially worked with Macromedia's Director software, before switching to Adobe After Effects full-time.
 Bird was eager to use the then-nascent software, as it allowed for storyboard to contain indications of camera moves.
 The software became essential to that team—dubbed "Macro" early on—to help the studio grasp story reels for the film.
 These also allowed Bird to better understand what the film required from an editing perspective.
 In the end, he was proud of the way the film was developed, noting that "We could imagine the pace and the unfolding of our film accurately with a relatively small expenditure of resources."
 The group would gather in a screening room to view completed sequences, with Bird offering suggestions by drawing onto the screen with a marker.
 Lead animator Bazley suggested this led to a sense of camaraderie among the crew, who were unified in their mission to create a good film.
 Bird cited his favorite moment of the film's production as occurring in the editing room, when the crew gathered to test a sequence in which the Giant learns what a soul is.
 "People in the room were spontaneously crying.
 It was pivotal; there was an undeniable feeling that we were really tapping into something," he recalled.